Chen-SW-Dev/DynaTrace_Alerts/README.md

 * The alert will clear automatlically once the original Problem ID isn't in open status anymore (not returned in the rest response).
 * The script will not create an alert if there is existing alert in Orion with the same Problem ID.

+----- Future steps ------

+* Add a automatic  removal of closed alerts from Orion database.